Cybersecurity efforts will become critical to driver safety and keeping their data protected.

 A: No. For example, we expect that by 2020, three automotive companies will offer self-driving capabilities as a standard feature, so there will be continued demand for connected vehicles and even more advanced capabilities such as self-driving vehicles.
 However, it’s also worth noting that by 2020, 10 percent of today’s vehicle owners in mature urban markets will replace vehicle ownership with on-demand vehicle access.
 Technology is truly changing the relationship between drivers and their vehicles, as well as automotive business models.

-Gartner clients can get more information in the report Market Trends: Connected-Vehicle Maturity Raises Cybersecurity Needs.
+Gartner clients can get more information in the report Market Trends: Connected-Vehicle Maturity Raises Cybersecurity Needs, by Thilo Koslowski, et al.